-Should I replace my old dental fillings?
+Should I replace my old amalgam filling(s)?

 Another problem that can occur from aging amalgam fillings is from the expansion of the material every time the mouth experiences a shift in temperature during eating and drinking.
 This can cause the amalgam to expand, putting stress on the surrounding tooth structure and resulting in cracks throughout the remaining tooth structure.
 Over time, this can lead to fractured teeth and, depending on the severity of the fracture, tooth loss.